 Exploring Piazza della Signoria in Florence: A Visitor's Guide

 Piazza della Signoria has been the political center of Florence since the 14th century, when houses of prominent families had to make way for the new square.
 It's been the center for ceremonial events, rallies, and festivals ever since, and here, you'll find several iconic Florence tourist attractions: Palazzo Vecchio, the Neptune Fountain, the Uffizi Gallery, the Loggia dei Lanzi, and copies of statues by Michelangelo and Donatello.
 But the square was busy long before the Renaissance palace made it the headquarters for government.
 Excavations in the 1980s turned up finds from the Roman era and earlier relics from the Etruscan period and even the Bronze Age.
-As the Florentines were not prepared to have their finest square become a permanent archaeological dig, the excavations were filled in, and the festivities continue.
+This is the heart of the city for Florentines, and although its cafes and restaurants are likely to be filled with tourists, Piazza della Signoria is one of the top places to visit in Florence.

 Piazza della Signoria's most impressive monument, and the square's centerpiece, is the Fonte di Piazza, created by Bartolomeo Ammanati to celebrate the wedding of Francesco de' Medici, son of Cosimo I, to Princess Johanna of Austria in 1565.
 Because the marriage signified the Medici's rise into the ranks of Europe's great ruling houses - Francesco was to receive the title of Grand Duke - the already begun fountain suddenly became a much larger project and had to be finished in a hurry.
 So Ammanati and his assistants worked feverishly to make this the largest fountain in Florence, with Neptune surrounded by four horses and three tritons.
 They may have been in too much of a hurry, since when it was finished in 1575, the Florentines were heard to jeer "Ammanato, che bel marmo hai rovinato" - what lovely marble you've ruined, Ammanato!